Posted on 2 Comments

 7647 to 7351: That weird little detached section I was referring to, connecting Hard to 315.
 Just a handful of homes dot that hill, lording over the road, and as far as I can tell only four of them have Olentangy River Road designations.
 An outfit called Eddie Pollina Band apparently considers one of these its base of operations.

 7097: This is where the name and numbers resume, in a quiet little neighborhood far removed from the last entry.
 To get here, your fastest route would have been to turn right and climb that mountain which is Hard Road, hang a left on Linworth Rd, cross 270, and then hook another left on Linworth Rd E, into that sleepy neighborhood across from Bluffsview Elementary School.
-And you know, I’m always saying the ever changing street names in Charlotte, NC, for example, make no sense whatsoever, but this area is plenty nutty in its own right.
+I’m always saying the ever changing street names in Charlotte, NC, for example, make no sense whatsoever, but this area is plenty nutty in its own right.
 Then again that’s half the fun.

 After crossing Wilson Bridge Rd, southbound, the landscape will grow steadily prettier.
 At first you will have a bike path running parallel, to your left, and then the cars of 315 zipping along beyond the fence beside it.
 Though I see there are a couple business addresses listed through this stretch, it would appear that these are home based, as this is otherwise another mostly sleepy neighborhood, the streets and houses fanning outward up the the hill to your right.